-As of Fall 1983, Nursing students who enter NUR 01700 and NUR 01800 for the first time MUST complete the Nursing Program within four years from the date of entry into core nursing courses.
-Students who risk not completing the Program within four years are encouraged to seek academic counseling.
-Students who do not complete the Program in four years may appeal to the appropriate college committee.

-Any student who has not attended nursing courses for two or more consecutive semesters cannot be readmitted into the Nursing Program unless qualifying examinations have been passed in sequential order in the course(s) previously completed.
-In accordance with the retention criteria of the Nursing Department, qualifying examinations can be repeated only once.
+Nursing students who enter Nursing 17 and Nursing 18 for the first time MUST complete the Nursing Program within four years from the date of entry into the core nursing courses.
+Any student who has not attended nursing courses for two or more consecutive semesters cannot be readmitted into the Nursing Program unless qualifying examinations have been passed in sequential order in the courses previously completed.
+In accordance with the retention criteria of the Nursing Department, qualifying examinations may be repeated only once.